 Breckenbrough Computing Ethos

-KS4 is based on OCR GCSE Computing (J276).
-This course is made up of two written papers and a non-examined assessment (NEA).
-Each written paper is worth 50%.
+KS4 is based on OCR GCSE Computing (J277).
+This course is made up of two written papers with each paper worth 50% of the overall grade.

-Paper 1, Computer Systems J276/01 covers topics such as, computer hardware, storage, networks, security, software and ethical, legal, cultural and environmental concerns.
+Paper 1, Computer Systems J277/01 covers topics such as, computer hardware, data representation, storage, networks, security, software and ethical, legal, cultural and environmental concerns.

-Paper 2, Computational thinking, algorithms and programming J276/02 covers algorithms, programming techniques, computational logic, translators and facilitators of language and data representation.
+Paper 2, Computational thinking, algorithms and programming J277/02 covers algorithms, programming techniques, computational logic, translators and facilitators of language.